William Metcalfe: Vegetarianism

-Metcalfe was the first outspoken advocate of vegetarianism to gain recognition throughout the Northeastern United States.
-He later befriended the prominent vegetarianism advocate William Alcott.
-He also invited guest speakers to Philadelphia, with Sylvester Graham being one of the notable figures.
-In 1850 Metcalfe, Graham, Alcott and Russell Trall, established the American Vegetarian Society (AVS) in New York City, drawing inspiration from the Vegetarian Society, a British organization formed in 1847, who he served as Foreign Corresponding Secretary.
+Vance Lehmkuhl describes Metcalfe as the first public advocate of vegetarianism to gain recognition across the Northeastern United States.
+Metcalfe later became associated with the vegetarian advocate William Alcott.
+He also invited speakers to Philadelphia, including Sylvester Graham.

-Death
+In 1850, Metcalfe, Graham, Alcott, and Russell Trall established the American Vegetarian Society in New York City.
+The society was influenced by the British Vegetarian Society, which had been founded in 1847.
+Metcalfe served as foreign corresponding secretary of the British society.

+Later life and death

-In 1854, Metcalfe's wife died.
-In 1859, following the death of AVS president William Alcott, he was elected as his successor.
-Metcalfe himself died on October 16, 1862, at the age of 74, from a pulmonary hemorrhage.In 1872, his son published his father's discourses under the title, Out of the Clouds into the Light.
+Metcalfe's wife died in 1854.
+In 1859, after the death of American Vegetarian Society president William Alcott, Metcalfe was elected as his successor.
+Metcalfe died on October 16, 1862, aged 74, from a pulmonary hemorrhage.
+In 1872, his son published his father's discourses as Out of the Clouds into the Light.